 We continued north through Concón across the two bridges spanning the Rio Aconcagua, noting a potential stop on our return trip back down the coast.
 We saw Whimbrels in many places along immediate shore of the coast.
 Our ultimate destination this day was Isla Cachagua, a small islet just offshore that is home to nesting penguins.
 This far north, the Humboldt Penguins outnumbered the few Magellanic Penguins.
 The islet was close enough to shore that binocular views were good and the zoom on our camera sufficient for photographing the many penguins decently.
 A few swam close to shore when people were absent at the overlook.
 Here and there, a Blue-and-white Swallow or two could be found amongst the Chilean Swallows.
 Peruvian Pelicans were common here and elsewhere on the coast.
 While the islet had many Neotropic Cormorants, it was conspicuous for the absence of many other species including the other two cormorants noted at the rocky outcrop in Reñaca.

 After an hour enjoying the penguins, we stopped at a beach-side café for a pisco sour and ceviche – the ceviche al pulpo was terrific!
-The pisco sour was so strong, a cappaccino was needed as an antidote to restore mental faculties for the drive back.
+The pisco sour was so strong, a cappuccino was needed as an antidote to restore mental faculties for the drive back.
 A roadside stop at La Laguna as we started our return trip turned up White-backed Stilt and a sleeping Great Grebe accompanied by young.
-During a brief stop back at the crossing of the Rio Aconcagua, it became apparent that what appeared to be immature (Kelp?) gulls were actually basic-plumaged Franklin’s Gulls! …by the hundreds!!
-These were the gulls we found near the mouth of Laguna Verde southwest of Valparaíso the day prior.
+During a brief stop back at the crossing of the Río Aconcagua, it became apparent that what appeared to be immature (Kelp) gulls were actually basic-plumaged Franklin’s Gulls! …by the hundreds!!
+These were the gulls we found near the mouth of Laguna Verde southwest of Valparaíso so the day prior.